 A 15-year resident of Paris, Bricktop served as both an anchor and magnet for an expatriate community of African American women.
 The various eponymous clubs she opened were homes away from homes for this community of women; according to Bricktop one of her spots was a “combination mail-drop, bank, rehearsal hall, clubhouse—even a neighborhood bar.
 But it was always chic.”
 For many, such as the poet Gwendolyn Bennett and painter Laura Wheeler Waring, Bricktop’s club were the last stop on a night out.
 Bricktop counseled Josephine Baker in her early days in Paris, teaching her to read and write, and offered refuge to a homesick Ethel Waters who, tired of croissants and beurre blanc, desperately wanted a place to cook collared greens.

 And so I sat in that downtown theater waiting for Bricktop.
 She never appeared.
 An unnamed but instantly recognizable Josephine Baker did, however.
 I exited in utter disappointment.
 Then I remembered Allen’s 1983 Forrest Gump forerunner, Zelig, in which Bricktop appears as herself.
-Perhaps Allen know, as I know, that she is most assuredly inimitable.
+Perhaps Allen knew, as I know, that she is most assuredly inimitable.